 Pop the champagne and blow out the candles.
 This week ADCook.com turns 17.

-Launched on October 23rd, 1996, this domain has gone through many design iterations and grown over the years, but its primary purpose has always been about art and design.
+Launched on October 23rd, 1996, this domain has undergone many design iterations and grown over the years, but its primary purpose has always been art and design.

 • • • • •

 Fortunately, we had a design client who was very Internet savvy.
 WebTrends software was on the bleeding edge of the World Wide Web.
 We designed most of their packaging and collateral at the time.
-Then one day, they asked if my design team could create graphics for their site.
+Then, one day, they asked if my design team could create graphics for their site.
 It was an interesting transition.
-Up to that point, we were designers focussed primarily for print and the files were huge by comparison to what they needed for their site.
-We were used to talking in terms of megabytes (MB) where bigger is better, and they wanted files in kilobytes (KB) – and the smaller the better.
+Up to that point, we were designers focussed primarily on print, and the files were huge in comparison to what they needed for their site.
+We were used to talking in terms of megabytes (MB), where bigger is better, and they wanted files in kilobytes (KB) – and the smaller, the better.
 Most of our files were created to go to print shops and pre-press service bureaus by way of large portable hard drives.
 Remember, we were all running with simple 56 kbps connections via dial-up modems over phone lines at the time.
-So, quite different than we were used to, small file size graphics were essential for web sites back then to even work.
+So, quite different from what we were used to, small file-size graphics were essential for websites back then to even work.
 Even a few KB made a huge difference.
-If they were too big you would wait all day for even the simplest of sites to launch.
+If they were too big, you would wait all day for even the simplest of sites to launch.

 Curious how my site has changed over the years?
 Go Wayback…